 Welcome to Arie + Co., a decorating blog that helps you discover designer inspired decor for less.
-I’m Kristen, wife, mama, bargain hunter, and lover of all things creative.
+I’m Kristen, wife, mama, bargain hunter, interior stylist, and lover of all things creative.

 I frequently tell people I’m a stay-at-home mom with no domestic skills.
 I am not a good cook.
 Or baker.
 I am not gifted in the area of cleaning or organization.
 My house is rarely spotless.
 Ok, lets be honest.
 My house is never spotless.
 And I kill everything I try to grow.
 Which is really very little, because I don’t love gardening.